ShLGe3529/GraphLake-Artifact/README.md

 ## Scope of Reproducibility

-This artifact provides the source code and execution scripts to evaluate the core design of GraphLake: **Zero-ETL graph execution** and **partition-aware filter pushdown** for **ephemeral BI workloads**.
+This artifact provides the execution scripts to evaluate the core design of GraphLake.

 The provided scripts run a complete validation loop consisting of three core experiments:
-* **Exp0 (Filter Pushdown):** Evaluates the efficiency of leveraging Iceberg metadata for partition pruning during dynamic graph construction.
+* **Exp0 (Filter Pushdown):** Validate the feasibility of leveraging Iceberg metadata for partition pruning during dynamic graph construction.
-* **Exp1 (End-to-End Time):** Measures end-to-end latency on the dynamically constructed topologies using LDBC SNB BI-16.
+* **Exp1 (End-to-End Time):** Measures end-to-end latency using LDBC SNB BI-16 against other systems.
-* **Exp2 (Loading-Query Time):** Compares the startup and query time of GraphLake against baseline systems.
+* **Exp2 (Loading-Query Time):** Compares the startup and query time of GraphLake against PuppyGraph.

 ### Omitted Experiments
-The global graph algorithms (Graph500 Scale 22) and multi-node scalability benchmarks evaluated in the paper are omitted from this single-node Docker artifact because Exp0 through Exp2 are sufficient to validate the core technical claims and the Zero-ETL architecture of GraphLake presented in the paper.
+The graph algorithm (Graph500 Scale 22) and multi-node scalability benchmarks evaluated in the paper are omitted from this single-node Docker artifact because Exp0 through Exp2 are sufficient to validate the core technical claims and architecture of GraphLake presented in the paper.